 Michael Hodges is an American speculative fiction writer.
-His debut novel, The Puller, was optioned by Hollywood.
-Foreign publishing rights were purchased by Luzifer Verlag, and The Puller was translated and released in Germany.
-In addition, over twenty of his short stories have been published in various magazines.
+His debut novel, The Puller, was released in 2015.
+Film rights for The Puller were purchased by Hollywood shortly after publication.
+The Puller was also translated and released in Germany.

 - Meradeth Houston

-Meradeth's never been a big fan of talking about herself, but if you really want to know, here are some random tidbits about her:
+I’ve never been a big fan of talking about myself, but if you really want to know, here are some random tidbits about me:

-She's a Northern California girl.
-And now is braving the cold winters in Montana.
+I’m a California girl now braving the cold winters in Montana.